crosscompute/lineworker-safety-guides/see-safety-topics/input.md

 # See Lineworker Safety Topics

-Mark the checkboxes to describe the work that your team will be doing today, then click Run to see a [checklist](http://atulgawande.com/book/the-checklist-manifesto) of recommended topics to discuss at your safety briefing.
+1. Mark the checkboxes to describe the work that your team will be doing today.
+2. Click Run to see a checklist of recommended topics to discuss at your safety briefing.

 {task}